bradjohansen/bradjohansen-com/_texts/2020-01-06-disproportionality.md

 ---
 ## Footnotes
 [^fn1]: Mangan, Joseph, 1949.
-“An Historical Analysis of the Principle of Double Effect,” Theological Studies, 10: 41–61. {:.bibliography}
+“An Historical Analysis of the Principle of Double Effect,” Theological Studies, 10: 41–61.
 [^fn2]: Walzer, Michael, 1977.
-Just and Unjust Wars, New York: Basic Books, pp. 151–9; reprinted in Woodward (ed.), 261–269. {:.bibliography}
+Just and Unjust Wars, New York: Basic Books, pp. 151–9; reprinted in Woodward (ed.), 261–269.